harperd/machine-learning/notes/6-55-nn-gradient-checking.md

 ![](../images/1-sided-diff-gradient.png)

-Relative to our cost function $J(\Theta)$ the right-hand form would look like the below:
+Relative to our cost function $J(\Theta)$ and $\Theta$ just being a single real number, the right-hand form would look like the below:

 > $\large\frac{J(\Theta + h) - J(\Theta)}{h}$